 1. Low income

-With grocery prices constantly on the rise, many families find it difficult to afford healthy foods.
-Many of the families in question contain only one working adult.
+With grocery prices constantly on the rise while wages are becoming inadequate, many families find it difficult to afford healthy food.
+Some may only have one working adult.
+Others may be hit by unemployment.

 2. Rising housing costs

-The cost of housing has so greatly heightened, social assistance programs are no longer as useful to lower-class Canadians.
-The well established housing crisis directly impacts food insecurity across the country.
+The cost of housing has skyrocketed and even social assistance programs are no longer as helpful as in the past.
+The well-established housing crisis directly impacts access to food.

 3. Medical bills